Infiltration And Persistence Of Lymphocytes During Late-Stage Cerebral Ischemia In Middle Cerebral Artery Occlusion And Photothrombotic Stroke Models

 Digital Object Identifier (DOI)

 Feng, Yan; Liao, Shiwei; Wei, Changjuan; Jia, Dongmei; Wood, Kristofer; Liu, Qiang; Wang, Xiaoying; Shi, Fu Dong; and Jin, Wei Na, "Infiltration And Persistence Of Lymphocytes During Late-Stage Cerebral Ischemia In Middle Cerebral Artery Occlusion And Photothrombotic Stroke Models" (2017).
-Neurobiology.
+Translational Neuroscience.
 150.